This FAQ refers to both LSTA ARPA State Grants LS-250241-OLS-21 the Department of Libraries issued in 2021-2022:

 Go ahead!
 This is a great opportunity to combine grant funds with library, municipal, or private funds to purchase something even bigger and better.
 But be aware that your total grant award will not increase no matter how much you spend.

 Yes, you may use this press release template (Word).
-Also please note IMLS acknowledgement requirements that can be found with some valuable communications tips on the Grantee Communications Kit page.
+Also please note IMLS acknowledgement requirements that can be found with some valuable communications tips on the attribution guidelines page.

 Do I need a DUNS number?

 We're a municipal library.
-Should I use my town's DUNS number?
+Should I use my town's UEI number?

-Yes since the DUNS number should be for the same entity as the one listed on the W9 and EIN, and certificate of insurance, which is likely to be that of your municipality.
+Yes since the UEI number should be for the same entity as the one listed on the W9 and EIN, and certificate of insurance, which is likely to be that of your municipality.

 It should be issued to the State of Vermont, 109 State Street, Montpelier, VT 05609-0201

-The library would report to VTLIB regarding how the funds were spent per the grant, however, the municipality is responsible for reporting the grant to the State and complying with any audit if the grant pops up in a year that they are audited.
-The report the municipality would provide is called the Subrecipient Annual Report (SAR) which is sent out by the Statewide Grants Administrator and lists all grants received in a fiscal year.
+The municipality is responsible for submitting the Subrecipient Annual Report (SAR) which is sent out by the Statewide Grants Administrator and lists all federal grants received in a fiscal year.
 The IMLS ARPA grant would be a line item in the SAR report.
 The report may include multiple grant sources in one SAR if the municipality is the beneficiary of multiple grants.
 Please work with your town to complete any pre-grant requirements (if any) before accepting funds.

 Is it OK if we work with partner organizations?

 Yes!
 Leveraging your existing partner network and finding new partners is a great idea.
 The things you purchase with ARPA funds can be loaned out by or housed at partner locations.
-For example, a community center can loan out laptops you provide them.
+For example, a community center could exhibit your new welcoming collection.